 To run a business smoothly, you need a solid network infrastructure.
-But, what is network infrastructure exactly?
+But, what is it exactly?
 Network infrastructure connects systems and devices through wired or wireless means (using an entry point such as a router).
 It’s also made up of hardware and software.
 Together, they enable network connectivity and communication between users, services, applications, processes and external networks (e.g., the Internet).
 Anything involved in the network, from servers to wireless routers and access points come together to make up a business’s network infrastructure.

-How Has Network Infrastructure Changed?
+How Has Infrastructure Changed?

 Today, many businesses are primarily using a wireless network infrastructure as a result of the COVID-19 pandemic.
 In fact, many businesses now use a combination of in-office and remote work.
-For this reason, a wireless network infrastructure is essential to supporting the hybrid workplace environment.
+For this reason, a wireless infrastructure is essential to supporting the hybrid workplace environment.
 This way workers can reliably and securely access the network anytime, anywhere, from any device.
 In addition to this, the use of apps for collaboration and communication also demands a wider embrace of a wireless network infrastructure.

 Wireless Access Points: are essential to enable wireless network connectivity, but the type of access point a business uses will depend on its specific needs.